kurtosis-tech/kardinal/README.md

 - **Ephemeral Environments**: Spin up a new environment exactly when you need it, and just as quickly spin it down when you’re done.
 - **Minimal Resource Usage**: Only deploy the services you’re actively working on.
 Kardinal takes care of the rest, so you don’t waste resources.
 - **Stateless & Stateful**: Works for services backed up by persistant storage so you can connect to all of your favorite databases.
-- **Flexible Flow Types**: Whether you need to test a single service or an entire application, Kardinal has you covered:
+- **Flexible Environment Types**: Whether you need to test a single service or an entire application, Kardinal has you covered:
     - Single-Service Flows: Perfect for when you’re tweaking just one service.
     - Multi-Service Flows: Ideal for when your feature involves multiple services.
     - State-Isolated Flows: Great for features that need their own databases or caches.